fcatools/contexts/README.md

 1. [Fork this repository](/fcatools/contexts/fork) and make the following changes in your fork:
-   1. Add your ASCII-encoded CXT file to the [contexts](contexts) directory, using a meaningful name (all lowercase, with two letters indicating the [ISO 639 language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) at the end, e.g., `gewaesser_de.cxt` for the German bodies of water context).
+   1. Add your ASCII-encoded CXT file to the [contexts](contexts) directory, using a meaningful name (English, all lowercase, with two letters indicating the [ISO 639 language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) at the end, e.g., `bodiesofwater_de.cxt` for the German bodies of water context).
    2. Describe your context in [contexts.yaml](contexts.yaml) following the example of the other contexts.
 Try to be concise and precise.
 2. Make a pull request to merge your changes into this repository.